David Berkowitz Recalls Killings To Maurice DuBois In 'Son of Sam: The Killer Speaks'

 CBS2’s Maurice DuBois spoke to Berkowitz in the murderer’s first major TV interview in a decade and his only interview about the 40th anniversary of his arrest.

-“I see that people will never understand where I come from, no matter how much I try to explain it,” Berkowitz said.
+“I see that people will never understand where I come from, no matter how much I try to explain it,” he said.
 “They wouldn’t understand what it was like to walk in darkness.”

+Berkowitz said he believed it was Satan who made him murder his victims.

+“I thought I was doing something to appease the devil,” he said.

 Using firsthand accounts from shooting victims, police and reporters, “Son of Sam: The Killer Speaks” relives the fear that paralyzed many New Yorkers as word spread that someone was committing random shootings – all done with a high-power .44 caliber weapon.